Camdav/MAT1510/README.md

-# MAT1510
+# MAT1510 Final Project
-Final Project for MAT1510
+Here's where I've added the code to accompany my report, along with a relevant GIF.